* Wal-Mart meets with shareholders on Friday

 By Jessica Wohl and Lisa Baertlein

-Large investors and a scrappy group of employee shareholders are calling for the removal of leaders such as Wal-Mart's chief executive officer and its chairman from the board for their alleged connection to a bribery scandal in Mexico.
+Large investors and a scrappy group of employee shareholders are calling for the removal of leaders such as Walton and Chief Executive Officer Mike Duke from the board for their alleged connection to the bribery scandal.

-Goebel belongs to a group called Organization United for Respect at Walmart, which is backed by groups including a major grocery union and has spent the last couple of days encouraging stockholders to vote against several directors.
+Goebel belongs to the Organization United for Respect at Walmart, which is backed by groups including a major grocery union and has spent the last couple of days encouraging stockholders to vote against Duke and Walton.

 While some people are using the bribery scandal to reignite public debate about Wal-Mart's business practices, "we haven't seen that it has had any kind of meaningful impact on the way our shoppers or others look at the company," Leslie Dach, executive vice president of corporate affairs, told reporters on Thursday afternoon.

-Before the meeting is set to begin at 7 a.m. local time in Fayetteville, Arkansas, Wal-Mart woke up the crowd with a band playing songs such as Kool & The Gang's "Celebration."
+Before the meeting started, Wal-Mart woke up the crowd with a band playing songs such as Kool & the Gang's "Celebration."